-Charissa N. Terranova leads a dialogue between six internationally renowned scholars of modern and contemporary art history about artist and impresario György Kepes.
-Titled György Kepes’s Vision + Values Series and the Origins of Cybernetic Art, this gathering is open to the public and takes place 10 am – 12 pm Saturday October 13 at the Nasher Sculpture Center.
-Audience participation is encouraged.
+This past October, Charissa N. Terranova led a dialogue between six internationally renowned scholars of modern and contemporary art history about artist and impresario György Kepes.
+Titled György Kepes’s Vision + Values Series and the Origins of Cybernetic Art, the public gathering took place at the Nasher Sculpture Center.

 Kepes was a renaissance man and shapeshifter of modernism.
 A pioneer of new media art and heir of the Bauhaus, Kepes pushed modernist experimentalism into new realms.
 He incorporated science and technology as a means to rethink the avant-garde through cybernetics, both organic and mechanical.
 Prior to an almost thirty-year career as professor at MIT 1947-1974, he lived in North Texas, making lifelong connections here and leaving a trail of fascinating art and design projects.
 Join us and engage in a discussion about the life of Kepes, a second-generation Bauhaus figure, who spent a year in North Texas before embarking on his career at MIT.
 The event was supported by the Terra Foundation for American Art, the Edith O’Donnell Institute for Art History, and the Nasher Sculpture Center.